Zhong-Lab-UCSD/GIVE_homepage/Readme.md

-__*GIVE*__  is an open source programming library that allows anyone with HTML programming experience to build custom genome browser websites or apps.
-With a few lines of codes, one can add to a personal webpage an interactive genome browser that host custom data.
-It typically takes less than an hour to build a genome browser website with GIVE.
+__*GIVE*__  is an open source programming library that allows anyone without much programming experience to build custom genome browser websites or apps.
+With a few lines of codes, one can set up GIVE service on a local machine, manage custom data and build an interactive genome browser.
+Besides, we established **GIVE-Hub**, a data center providing GIVE service and hosting public/customer data sets, such as ENCODE data.
+It takes only a few minutes to build a genome browser website using GIVE-Hub.

 This portable library encapsulates novel data communication and data visualization technologies, including new data structures and new memory management methods that enable efficient data transfer between the data-hosting website and internet browsers.
 GIVE is the acronym of **G**enomic **I**nteraction **V**isualization **E**ngine, although GIVE's utilities have outgrown its original name.

 [GIVE Tutorial](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials)  | [GIVE Manual](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/manuals/)